-3.1 Shares Available for Awards.
-Subject to the adjustments described in Section 3 herein, the maximum number of shares of Stock reserved for the grant of Awards under the Plan shall be 1,280,000, less one (1) share for every one (1) share that was subject to an option or stock appreciation right granted after March 31, 2017 under any Prior Plan and 1.15 shares for every one (1) share that was subject to an award other than an option or stock appreciation right granted after March 31, 2017 under any Prior Plan and 1.15 shares for every one (1) share that was subject to Options or SARs shall be counted against this limit as one (1) share for every one (1) share granted, and any shares of Stock that are subject to Awards other than Options or SARs shall be counted against this limit as 1.15 shares for every one (1) share granted.
+3.1 Shares Available for Awards .
+Subject to the adjustments described in Section 3 herein, the maximum number of shares of Stock reserved for the grant of Awards under the Plan shall be 1,280,000, less one (1) share for every one (1) share that was subject to an option or stock appreciation right granted after March 31, 2017 under any Prior Plan and 1.15 shares for every one (1) share that was subject to an award other than an option or stock appreciation right granted after March 31, 2017 under any Prior Plan.
+Any shares of Stock that are subject to Options or SARs shall be counted against this limit as one (1) share for every one (1) share granted, and any shares of Stock that are subject to Awards other than Options or SARs shall be counted against this limit as 1.15 shares for every one (1) share granted.
 After the Effective Date of the Plan (as provided in Section 1.2), no awards may be granted under any Prior Plan.